Subscribe to updates

 Newquay Airport

-A report was scheduled to outline a strategic shift in the Council's approach to Cornwall Airport, moving from maintaining operations under financial constraints to unlocking the commercial and strategic potential of the 650-acre estate.
-The strategy was to be delivered by Cornwall Airport Limited within the Corserv Group, aiming to reduce the airport's financial burden on the Council while generating long-term economic value.
-The report was to highlight programme mobilisation, commercial engagement, community engagement, strategic risks, and the financial context, including ongoing operational costs and a potential future funding requirement to support the delivery of the land development plan.
-Discussions were expected to cover the request for funding for a development plan, the mix of aviation-related and other commercial uses, the potential impact on aviation growth, the involvement of property agents, member involvement, the status of the Enterprise Zone fund, transport links, management of Enterprise Zone designation risks, job creation, and retail and hospitality expansion within the terminal.
-The committee was to acknowledge the progress achieved in implementing the Newquay Airport Development Strategy and provide recommendations and overview and scrutiny of the CAN Development Options Appraisal and the production of the Land Development Plan for the full Airport Estate.
-The Draft Land Development Plan and draft Business Case were to be presented to a future meeting of the Committee in Spring/Summer 2026.
+The meeting was also to include a discussion on Newquay Airport, focusing on a strategic shift from maintaining operations under financial constraints to unlocking the commercial and strategic potential of the estate.
+The report was to highlight programme mobilisation, commercial engagement, community engagement, strategic risks, and the financial context, including ongoing operational costs and potential future funding requirements.
+Discussions were anticipated regarding the justification for funding requests for the development plan, the mix of aviation-related and other commercial uses, and the impact on aviation growth.
+The involvement of property agents and member involvement in shaping the land development plan were also to be addressed.
+The committee was to acknowledge progress in implementing the Newquay Airport Development Strategy and provide recommendations and overview and scrutiny of the CAN Development Options Appraisal and the production of the Land Development Plan.

 Attendees